 What is Texas Ratio?

 Texas Ratio measures the riskiness of financial institutions such as banks and helps investors understand the credit riskiness of the bank before making investment decision.
-It is calculated calculated by taking financial institution’s non-performing assets and dividing the same by the sum of the bank’s tangible common equity and bank’s loan loss reserve.
+It is calculated by taking financial institution’s non-performing assets and dividing the same by the sum of the bank’s tangible common equity and bank’s loan loss reserve.

 Texas Ratio Formula